Farhades71/Uzbekistan-Micro-PP-Project/README.md

 ## Citation

 If you use these materials in your research, please cite:
 * *Makhmudov, F., et al. (2026).
 Analysis of a 10 kW mini pumped hydro storage plant with solar integration in Uzbekistan.
 Zenodo.
-DOI: [Ваш DOI]*
+DOI: 10.5281/zenodo.18917148